 - Trouble scheduling an appointment

-Because of these obstacles, any cancer that’s present in the body may not be found until later on, when it is harder to treat.
+Because of these obstacles, any cancer present in the body may not be found until later when it is harder to treat.

 “Patients with disabilities tend to present with later stage disease, have reduced treatment options, and a higher cancer mortality than their non-disabled counterparts.”

-To help combat lower screening rates, it’s critical that health care professionals receive proper training on how to test individuals with disabilities for cancer.
+To help combat lower screening rates, health care professionals must receive proper training on testing individuals with disabilities for cancer.

 Unfortunately, there isn’t a single way to prevent all cancers from forming.
-However, people with CP can take specific actions to help lower their risk of developing common types of cancer.
+However, families affected by CP can take specific actions to help lower their loved one’s risk of developing common types of cancer.

 Some of these preventative measures include:

 - Avoiding tobacco.
-Tobacco has been linked to esophageal, lung, mouth, throat, and various other types of cancers.
-Even unintentional exposure to secondhand smoke can increase your risk of lung cancer, regardless of whether you have CP.
+Tobacco has been linked to esophageal, lung, mouth, throat, and other cancers.
+Even unintentional exposure to secondhand smoke can increase the risk of lung cancer.

 - Being screened for cancer.
-Regular self-exams and cancer screenings increase the odds of discovering the disease early, when treatment is more likely to be successful.
-You can find a list of recommended cancer screenings on the U.S. Preventive Services Task Force website.
+Regular cancer screenings increase the chance of discovering the disease early, which is when treatment is more likely to be successful.
+You can find a list of recommended cancer screenings on the CDC’s official website.

 - Eating a well-balanced diet.
-Although people with CP sometimes have difficulty eating, proper nutrition might help reduce your cancer risk.
+Although people with CP sometimes have difficulty swallowing, proper nutrition might help reduce cancer risk.
 Limiting processed meats, for example, can decrease the incidence of certain cancers, according to the World Health Organization (WHO).

 - Engaging in physical activity.
-Regular exercise can help lower the risk of some hormone-related and digestive cancers, such as breast cancer and colon cancer.
-Depending on your mobility, activities like arm cycling, chair aerobics, and yoga can be fun ways for individuals with CP to stay active.
+Regular exercise can help lower the risk of hormone-related and digestive cancers, such as breast and colon cancer.
+Depending on mobility, activities like arm cycling, chair aerobics, and yoga can be fun ways to help your loved one stay active.

 - Getting enough sleep.
 According to Johns Hopkins Medicine, long-term sleep disruptions can increase the odds of breast, colon, ovarian, and prostate cancers.
-Thankfully, there are specific treatments for those who experience sleeping problems associated with CP.
+Thankfully, specific treatments exist for people with sleeping problems associated with CP.

 In addition to being vulnerable to certain types of cancer, people with cerebral palsy may have other health complications that can affect their quality of life for years to come.

-The Birth Injury Justice Center can connect you with financial, medical, emotional, and other support resources to help you or a loved one manage life with cerebral palsy.
+The Birth Injury Justice Center can connect you with financial, medical, emotional, and other support resources to help your family manage life with cerebral palsy.